UAHVis/GridSet/README.md

 You can view the GitHub project at [https://github.com/UAHVis/GridSet](https://github.com/UAHVis/GridSet)

+## Demo

+A demo of GridSet is available at  [https://UAHVis.github.io/GridSet/web/](https://UAHVis.github.io/GridSet/web/)

 ## Local Deployment

 1. Clone the repository using ```git clone``` or download and extract the [ZIP file](https://github.com/UAHVis/GridSet/archive/master.zip).